Interview:

 Portrait Nadja Ismail

-"Internal communication works when we utilise findings from other disciplines.
-The systemic approach captures organisational dynamics and enables targeted strategies."</p
+“Internal communication is effective when we draw on insights from other disciplines.
+The systemic approach captures organisational dynamics and enables targeted strategies.”

 Nadja Ismail